-Key performance indicators (KPIs) are central to a good performance management framework.
+Key performance indicators (KPIs) are central to a robust performance management framework.
 KPIs must be fit for the purpose of strategic planning to ensure that the Council is measuring the right things, delivering meaningful outcomes and has a direct line of sight to the activities that are underway.
-When identifying performance measures, it is vital to link strategically to the Council's overall aims and intended outcomes.
-This means linking these measures to the Council Plan and understanding how they fit into the Council's broader vision.
+When identifying performance measures, it is vital to link strategically to the Council's overall aims and intended outcomes and understand how they fit into the Council's broader vision.

-As data influences decisions that are taken at all levels it must be robust, accurate and reported in a timely manner.
+As data can influence decisions that are taken at all levels of the organisation it must be robust, accurate and reported in a timely manner.
 Data which is partial, incomplete or inconsistent does not allow for proper consideration of risk and learning.